 Candidate parts must be virtually spotless before entering our large, high-tech vacuum chambers.
 As much as a fingerprint of oil, preexisting coating, oxide or discoloration is enough to prevent the coating from adhering properly.
 Here at CSG parts undergo thorough inspection during multiple stages of processing to ensure our coatings will be applied at the right specifications to meet your needs.
 All of CSG’s coatings are conformal, meaning that the surface finish on the part before coating will determine how it appears after coating!

 Once inside, the coating chamber is pumped down under vacuum and brought up to temperature.
 From there, our controls and quality experts carry out the specific coating recipe to meet your thickness, hardness, and aesthetic requirements.

 Each coating batch at CSG is run with a witness coupon.
-These coupons are tested for thickness and hardness the same day they are run to certify that your parts have been coated correctly and meet the industry standard.
+These coupons are thickness and hardness tested the same day they are run to certify that your parts have been coated correctly and meet the industry standard.

 Click any of the yellow acronyms below to learn more about each coating we offer!

 Titanium nitride is the most frequently used ceramic coating on machine tools, and has the longest history.
 Bright gold in color, it is often applied where both wear resistance and appearance are important.

 Coating Services Group, LLC. deposits both single and multilayer versions of this coating.
 CSG also offers unique surface finish and masking capabilities.

 Applied by an environmentally friendly PVD (Physical Vapor Deposition) process, TiN coatings do not affect substrate surface finish.